Marisa Martins: On Business of Colour, diversity and who has been inspiring her.

 In light of the BLM movement we wanted to do more to support our community in a time when businesses have been hard hit by both a pandemic and a civil rights movement.
 We wanted to create a platform that showed a more diverse representation of what a black owned business looks like.

-Business of Colour is a partnership, how did you come to work together?
+Business of Colour is a partnership.
+How did you and Danielle come to work together?

 What causes are you most passionate about?